Syndicate (album)

 Syndicate is the sixth studio album by synthwave band The Midnight.
 The album was released through Ultra Records on October 3, 2025.
 Tim McEwan and Tyler Lyle co-wrote all of the songs on the album with Tim also handling production.

 Six singles were released ahead of the album's debut; "Chariot", "Love Is an Ocean", "Digital Dreams", "Shadowverse", "Summer's Ending Soon", and "Runaways" featuring Bonnie McKee.
-The Midnight have promoted the album with their Fall 2025 EU/UK supporting tour and announced 2026 North American tour dates.
+The Midnight have promoted the album with their Fall 2025 EU/UK supporting tour and 2026 Time Machines tour.
+A deluxe edition of the album released on May 15, 2026 featuring six additional songs including unreleased demos and remixes such as their latest single "Love Is an Ocean (Chromeo Remix)".

 Background

 The Midnight made their Ultra Records debut with the single, "Chariot" in September 2024.
 The band followed with their second single, "Love is an Ocean" in February 2025.
 Third single "Digital Dreams" released on May 30, 2025.
 "Chariot" was featured on the soundtrack for the Codemasters racing video game F1 25 which also released the same day.

 Fourth single "Shadowverse" released on August 1 along with the reveal of Syndicate's tracklist and October 3, 2025 release date.
 Fifth single "Summer's Ending Soon" released on August 29.
 Sixth single "Runaways" featuring Bonnie McKee released on September 17.

 During the first show of their Fall 2025 EU/UK tour, The Midnight live debuted five tracks from the album including performances of three of the singles.

 In an interview with Daily Express, McEwan called Syndicate "our version of an apocalypse record" which had gone through a rework after the band and label mutually agreed the first version wasn't there yet.
 Lyle called Syndicate "the album that we just couldn't help ourselves from making" with both Lyle and McEwan going through personal trauma during the writing process.
 Lyle calls the album the denouement of the Kids / Monsters / Heroes trilogy, signaling the closing of a chapter.

+The Midnight announced a deluxe version of Syndicate with six additional songs was releasing on May 15, 2026.
+The expanded album features new songs, unreleased demos, and remixes including their latest single "Love Is an Ocean (Chromeo Remix)".

 Composition

 Musically, the album has been described as synthwave and retrofuture.
 Nicholas Senior of New Noise Magazine calls Syndicate "a darker record in sound and symbolism" due to personal trauma for the band, stating it "feels like them hitting the reset button after jumping around with labels and experimenting a bit over their past couple releases."
+Aaron Vehling of Vehlinggo said "this new album holds on dearly to some of the 1980s or retro nostalgia that’s always colored their compositions, but this is pretty clearly a release much more interested in the electronic and pop music of now and the future."